Hornbill-Docs/esp-config/esp-config/reporting/reports.md

 ---
 # Reports

 Use reports to gather the data you need.
 Reports show a snapshot of your data at the time you run them, which makes them ideal for analyzing lists of data.
-You can create reports in multiple formats and schedule them to be delivered to Document Manager or by email.
+You can create reports in multiple formats and schedule them to be delivered to [Document Manager](/documentmanager-user-guide/index) or by email.
 See the sections below to learn about your report options.

 ## Report list

 Each Hornbill application has its own Report List.
-To access it, go to Admin > Applications, then select the application you want to report on.
-A reports section appears if reporting is available for that app.
+To access it, go to [Configuration](/esp-config/getting-started/using-configuration), then select either Platform Configuration or the application you want to report on.
+A reporting section appears if reporting is available for that app.

 ### Report list toolbar

 * **Filter** - Find reports you've already created.
+* **Import/Export Reports** - Import a report package file or export listed reports.
 * **Create New Report** - Create a new report.
 * **Delete Selected** - Remove selected reports from your list.

 ## Creating and editing a report

-To create or edit a report, select **Create New Report** or click an existing report name in your Report List.
+To create or edit a report, select **Create New Report** or select an existing report name from the list.
 You can then configure the report settings.

 ### Report toolbar